Ernie Barnes: Retirement

-Shortly after his final football game, Barnes went to the 1965 NFL owners meeting in Houston in hopes of becoming the league's official artist.
+In spite of references on Barnes' website implying that he played only in the NFL, he was never on an active roster in that league.
+His entire professional football experience was in the American Football League and the CFL.
+Shortly after his final football game, Barnes went to the 1965 American Football League owners meeting in Houston in hopes of becoming the league's official artist.
 There he was introduced to New York Jets owner Sonny Werblin, who was intrigued by Barnes and his art.
 He paid for Barnes to bring his paintings to New York City.
 Later they met at a gallery and unbeknownst to Barnes, three art critics were there to evaluate his paintings.
 They told Werblin that Barnes was "the most expressive painter of sports since George Bellows."

-In what was one of the most unusual posts in the history of the NFL, Werblin retained Barnes as a salaried player, but positioned him in front of the canvas, rather than on the football field.
+In what was one of the most unusual positions in the AFL, Werblin retained Barnes as a salaried player, but positioned him in front of the canvas, rather than on the football field.
 Werblin told Barnes, "You have more value to the country as an artist than as a football player."

 Barnes's November 1966 debut solo exhibition, hosted by Werblin at the Grand Central Art Galleries in New York City, was critically acclaimed and all the paintings sold.

-In 1971 Barnes wrote a series of essays (illustrated with his own drawings) in the Gridiron newspaper titled "I Hate the Game I Love" (with Neil Amdur).
-These articles became the beginning manuscript of his autobiography, later-published in 1995 titled From Pads to Palette which chronicles his transition from professional football to his art career.
+In 1971, Barnes wrote a series of essays (illustrated with his own drawings) in the Gridiron newspaper titled "I Hate the Game I Love" (with Neil Amdur).
+These articles became the beginning manuscript of his autobiography, later-published in 1995 titled From Pads to Palette which chronicles his transition from professional football (also erroneously indicating that he had been an NFL player) to his art career.

-In 1993 Barnes was selected to the "Black College Football 100th Year All-Time Team" by the Sheridan Broadcasting Network.
+In 1993, Barnes was selected to the "Black College Football 100th Year All-Time Team" by the Sheridan Broadcasting Network.